HGustavs/LenaSYS/DuggaSys/diagramkeybinds.md

 - Toggle keybindlist - ”F1”

-## Replay-mode
+## ER-Table
-- Toggles the replay mode to show the changes made = "R"
+- Toggles between ER-table functionality when an ER-element is selected and option panel is open = "E"

 ## Error check
-- Performs error checking if ER element is pressed in the diagram = "E"
+- Performs error checking if an error is present = "H"